-The board recognizes the importance of citizen participation in school district matters.
-In order to assure citizens are heard, and board meetings are conducted efficiently and in an organized manner, the board shall set time aside for public comment during a public comment portion of each regular meeting, If the pressure of business or other circumstances dictate, the board president may decide to eliminate this practice at a particular meeting and will announce that decision at the beginning of the meeting.
+The board recognizes the importance of citizen participation in school district matters and has created rules to assure citizens are heard, and board meetings are conducted efficiently and in an organized manner.
+The board shall set time aside for public comment during a public comment portion of each board meeting except closed sessions and those times specified by the board.
 The orderly process of the board meeting shall not be interfered with or disrupted.
 Subjects for comment should involve areas within the board's proper responsibility.
+Hostile conduct and offensive or defamatory comments will not be tolerated.